-E = the allowable emissions in pounds per MMBTU of heat input; and

-H = the heat input of the unit in MMBTU/hr

-Note that the Permittee is deemed to have complied with this requirement by complying with the operational limit specified in Condition IV(d)(6)(B)(i) below, unless other credible evidence of a violation of this limit is identified.
+E = the allowable emissions in pounds per MMBTU of heat input and H = the heat input of the unit in MMBTU/hr iii.
+The Permittee is deemed to have complied with Conditions IV(d)(4)(A)(i) and (ii) by complying with the operational limits specified in Condition IV(d)(1)(B)(i) and (ii) below, unless other credible evidence of a violation of this limit is identified.
+[20 DCMR 600.1]

-B. Operational Limitations:
+B. Operational Limits:

 - i.
-The equipment shall burn only natural gas.
+The equipment shall burn only natural gas a primary fuel.
+Propane may be used as a backup fuel in units designed to burn propane as an alternative to natural gas.
 [20 DCMR 201] - ii.
-The fuel burning equipment shall be operated at all times in a manner consistent with the manufacturer's specifications for the equipment.
+The fuel burning equipment shall be operated at all times in a manner consistent with the manufacturer's specifications for the equipment or to industry standards for such equipment, if such specifications are not available for the specific equipment at the facility.
 [20 DCMR 201.1]